earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 ╵
 ~~~

-So Terraform calls to Amazon via the AWS API failed to create a new repository, because one already existed.
-This is going to be an ongoing problem because everything I'd like to get into terraform today I've already setup using the AWS UI.
+You can see that Terraform calls the AWS API , which fails to create a new repository, because one already existed.
+This is going to be an ongoing problem because everything I'd like to get into terraform today I've already set up using the AWS UI.

 There are a couple ways to manage this.